‘Yo Mama’ joke leads to battery arrest in Florida, deputies say - NewsBreak

 The victim responded with a “Yo Mama” joke, which allegedly didn’t sit well with the suspect.
 Deputies said he put his hand around the victim’s neck in response.

-Deputies did not disclose the specific joke the victim allegedly uttered.DA Williams announces grand jury indictment of Benjamin Beale, accused of killing, dismembering New Orleans woman
+Deputies did not disclose the specific joke the victim allegedly uttered.Suspect arrested in deadly Kings Mountain hit-and-run

 An affidavit from the Pinellas County sheriff’s office said the man admitted to putting his hand around the victim’s neck, though he claimed he didn’t exert any pressure.